korewireless/Microvisor-Demo-Native-Freertos/README.md

 ## Copyright

-The sample code is © 2023, KORE Wireless, Inc.
+The sample code is © 2023, KORE Wireless, Inc. It is licensed under the terms of the MIT License.

 FreeRTOS is © 2021, Amazon Web Services, Inc